• Features

 • Free: No cost, 300 daily emails, basic features with a 2,000 contact automation limit

-• Standard: $18/month gains you 1M emails, team access for three, full automation
+• Standard: $18/month gains you 1M emails, team access for three, unlimited automations

 • Professional: $499/month includes 10M emails, analytics studio, 10 users, phone support